joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/03/21/briefing/eu-russia-ukraine-gaza-aid.html

 **Russia Targets Kyiv With Biggest Missile Attack in Weeks**\
-`The extent of the damage to the Ukrainian capital was not yet clear, but officials said at least 10 people had been injured and buildings had been damaged.`\
+`The extent of the damage in the Ukrainian capital was not yet clear, but officials said at least 10 people had been injured.`\
 https://nytimes.com/2024/03/21/world/europe/russian-missile-attack-kyiv.html

 **A Mexican Drug Cartel’s New Target?
 Seniors and Their Timeshares**\